-As a financial technology company, it is no surprise that technology lies at the heart of our business, enabling us to provide liquidity in a variety of market environments across the globe.
-We trade using proprietary and scalable software, with the vast majority of our applications developed in-house.
+We are a technology-driven liquidity provider in financial products.
+Technology lies at the heart of the business, enabling us to provide liquidity in a variety of market environments across the globe.
+We trade using proprietary and scalable software with the vast majority of our applications developed in-house.
 These include pricing and trading software, market data processing tools, pre-trade risk controls, and other risk and compliance tools.
-This is the main reason that our Technology department makes up around one-third of our total staff.
+This is the main reason that our Technology department makes up over one-third of our total staff.

 One of our software platform's core features is its modular design, which allows us to rapidly test and implement ongoing enhancements.
 This also means we can easily and cost-effectively expand our coverage of securities, asset classes, and geographical markets as we grow the business.